Turkey flag

 Holidays and Leave

 Once employees have completed a year of service, they’re entitled to 14 days of paid leave each year, increasing to 20 days after five years of service and 26 days after 15 years.
 However, employees under 18 or over 50 are entitled to 20 days after one year.
-Employees are also entitled to paid time off on Turkey’s 14.5 days of public holidays each year (the half-day is part of an extended break at the end of Ramadan).
+There is a requirement to take at least ten days per year in one block.

-Fully paid maternity leave entitlement is 16 weeks: eight before the birth and eight after it.
+Fully paid maternity leave entitlement is 16 weeks: eight before the birth and eight after it, paid at normal rate by social security.
 In the case of multiple births, or when complications arise, an extra two weeks are granted.
-Paternity leave entitlement is one week.
-Both of these are at full pay, covered by social security.
+Mothers also have the option to shift their maternity leave later, and start it as late as three weeks before the due date if they wish.

-Mothers also have the right to apply for part-time work for a set period after the birth, depending on the number of children they have: 60 days for the first child, 120 days once the second is born, and 180 days after the birth of the third and any subsequent children.
+There is also the option to take up to six months additional unpaid maternity leave, and mothers also have the right to apply for part-time work for a set period after the birth, depending on the number of children they have: 60 days for the first child, 120 days once the second is born, and 180 days after the birth of the third and any subsequent children.

 Sick pay for medically certified absences is covered by social security after the first two days, although employers are required to pay the employee and then claim the money back from the authorities.
 If an employee has been absent through illness or injury for the length of their notice period plus six weeks, an employer has the right to terminate their contract.